MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Limitations and restrictions

-Since the data for an external table is not under the direct management control of Azure Synapse, it can be changed or removed at any time by an external process.
+Since the data for an external table is not under the direct management control of Azure SQL Managed Instance, it can be changed or removed at any time by an external process.
 As a result, query results against an external table aren't guaranteed to be deterministic.
 The same query can return different results each time it runs against an external table.
 Similarly, a query might fail if the external data is moved or removed.

 You can create multiple external tables that each reference different external data sources.